ChristianAvila/aws-summit-mexico/README.md

 ## Uninstall

-Update `buildspec.yaml` to remove serverless services and then you can save remove the initial pipeline
+Clean up all objects form artifacts buckets, update `buildspec.yaml` to remove serverless services and then you can save remove the initial pipeline

 ```sh
 serverless remove --stage dev --verbose